ttlion/sdtDBN/README.md

 3,0.000,1.000
 ```

-If wanting the output of the inference to be written to a specific file, the user only needs to provide the file to be created in the **-outInf** argument.
-For example:
+If wanting the output of the inference to be written in a specific file, the user needs to provide the file to be created in the **-outInf** argument.
+For example,

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt distrib -outInf outputExample2.csv
 ```

-would write the previous inference output to the newly created file [outputExample2.csv](outputExample2.csv).
+would write the inference output to the file [outputExample2.csv](outputExample2.csv) (creating it if needed).

-### Example 3: Getting an estimated trajectory
+## Example 3: Getting an estimated trajectory
 [ex3]: #example-3-getting-an-estimated-trajectory

-Also following the sdtDBN learned in [Example 1][ex1], it is now explained in this example how the user can determine an estimated trajectory of all attributes until a certain timestep, given certain observations of subjects.
+Also following the sdtDBN learned in [Example 1][ex1], it is explained in this example how the user can estimate a trajectory of all attributes until a certain timestep, given certain observations of subjects.

 The files used for this example are the following:

-- [example1_dynamic.csv](example1_dynamic.csv): The file with dynamic attributes for learning;
+- [example1_dynamic.csv](example1_dynamic.csv): File with dynamic attributes for learning;
-- [example1_static.csv](example1_static.csv): The file with static attributes for learning;
+- [example1_static.csv](example1_static.csv): File with static attributes for learning;
-- [example2_dynamic_inf.csv](example2_dynamic_inf.csv): The file with the dynamic observations of the subjects where inference is to be made;
+- [example2_dynamic_inf.csv](example2_dynamic_inf.csv): File with the dynamic observations of the subjects where inference should be made;
-- [example2_static_inf.csv](example2_static_inf.csv): The file with the static observations of the subjects where inference is to be made.
+- [example2_static_inf.csv](example2_static_inf.csv): File with the static observations of the subjects where inference should be made.

-To get the trajectories, the user only needs to define the maximum timestep in the argument **-t**.
+To get the trajectories, the user needs to define the maximum timestep in the argument **-t**.

 The user can also use the argument **-infFmt** to specify how the values of the nodes are determined from the probability distributions.
-If using **-infFmt mostProb**, the values selected for each node are always the most probable given the observations of each subject.
-Otherwise, the values are randomly sampled according to the probability distribution of each node given the observations of each subject.
+  - If using **-infFmt mostProb**, the values selected for each node are always the most probable given the observations of each subject.
+  - Otherwise, the values are randomly sampled according to the probability distribution of each node, given the observations of each subject.

-For example, if the user wants to determine the most probable trajectory of all attributes until timestep 5, the following command can be inserted:
+For example, if the user wants to determine the most probable trajectory of all attributes until **timestep 5**, the following command can be inserted:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -t 5 -infFmt mostProb
 ```

-which will output:
+The previous comand would provide the following output:

 ```
 Evaluating network with LL score.